-We recommend using our UniFi OS Consoles for the simplest, most streamlined adoption process.
-Most adoption issues are a result of third-party equipment or external factors such as firewalls and niche networking configurations.
+We recommend using a UniFi OS Console for the simplest, most streamlined adoption process.
+Adoption issues typically result from third-party equipment usage or other environmental factors, such as firewalls or niche networking configurations.

 To adopt APs wirelessly, you must enable Wireless Meshing in your UniFi Network Application.

 To adopt UniFi IoT devices and wireless cameras, you must enable New Device Auto-Link in your Network Application.
 You must also have at least one wired AP present and within range of the wireless AP you wish to adopt.